bdeckard92/dupUT/02-Lesson-Plans/09-NodeJS/README.md

 * Students will be expected to have Node.js installed, but if they don't, be sure to tell them that they can install it using the resources found on the [Node.js installation guide on The Full-Stack Blog](https://coding-boot-camp.github.io/full-stack/nodejs/how-to-install-nodejs).

-* This module also introduces the npm package Inquirer.
+* This module also introduces the npm package, Inquirer.
 Refer to the [npm documentation on Inquirer](https://www.npmjs.com/package/inquirer) for installation, examples, and more information on the methods used.

 ### Common Pain Points